PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 The data provides a nuanced view of Red Bull's turbulent driver strategy:
 -   **Pérez's dismissal was a logical, albeit difficult, decision** driven by a tangible drop in performance.
--   **Lawson's swift replacement appears to be hasty**, a decision based on a sample size too small to be meaningful, especially given his proven potential.
+-   **Lawson's swift replacement appears to be hasty**, a decision based on a sample size too small to be meaningful, especially given his potential.

 Meanwhile, with Isack Hadjar impressing in the Racing Bull, the pressure from the Red Bull pipeline remains as intense as ever.